 I virtually sat down with Jeremy Collins, EVP Marketing at Azuga, as part of a continuing thought leadership initiative sponsored by InsideUp.
 Our discussion was focused on sales & marketing alignment and, coincidentally, Jeremy spent 11 years as a sales leader before he moved over to the marketing function 6 years ago.
 We discussed his philosophy regarding the alignment of sales and marketing and its real-world implementation at Azuga.

 Jeremy spent the first 11 years of his professional career in sales.
-He then transitioned to a marketing role at Act-On Software and was named to a position in demand generation and marketing operations about six years ago.
+He then transitioned to a demand generation marketing role at Act-On Software and was named to a position in demand generation and marketing operations about six years ago.
 As we walk through Jeremy’s vision of sales and marketing alignment, you will see the influence of his sales experience and perspectives on his subsequent work as a marketer.

 Integrated vs Aligned